-- Follow the risk management framework provided in Land Contamination: Risk Management, when dealing with land affected by contamination - Refer to our Guiding principles for land contamination for the type of information that we require in order to assess risks to controlled waters from the site the local authority can advise on risk to other receptors, such as human health

-Consider using the National Quality Mark Scheme for Land Contamination Management which involves the use of competent persons to ensure that land contamination risks are appropriately managed Refer to the contaminated land pages on gov.uk for more information MM42 189 Policy BE2 ADD additional wording to the first paragraph of the policy: To address the climate change emergency, schemes providing renewable and low carbon technologies will be supported unless material considerations indicate otherwise.
-These include but are not exclusive to schemes that promote biomass energy, ground and air source heat pumps, hydro.power. solar thermal and solar photovoltaic.
-REMOVE the second paragraph of the policy as follows: Development should connect to any existing community/district heating schemes where appropriate or consider installing new combined systems, and should also consider the viability of biomass heating, combined heat and power, and utilising surplus heat.
-AMEND paragraph 3 of Policy BE2: Development must have regard to reflect the Climate Change Act 2008, zero carbon emissions by 2050 and the Environment Act 2021 and subsequent emerging Acts and, where possible, look to reduce carbon emissions and provide resilience to climate change.

-Therefore, new development must, where possible , make use of sustainable transport, sustainable materials, minimise waste materials, make use of low carbon technologies, renewable energy and energy efficiency measures.
+- Follow the risk management framework provided in Land Contamination: Risk Management, when dealing with land affected by contamination - Refer to our Guiding principles for land contamination for the type of information that we require in order to assess risks to controlled waters from the site the level outbority can advice an walk to other recenture and a the site - the local authority can advise on risk to other receptors, such as human health Consider using the National Quality Mark Scheme for Land Contamination Management which involves the use of competent persons to ensure that land contamination risks are appropriately managed Refer to the contaminated land pages on gov.uk for more information MM42 189 Policy BE2 ADD additional wording to the first paragraph of the policy: Removing the requirement to To address the climate change emergency, schemes providing renewable and low connect to existing carbon technologies will be supported unless material considerations indicate district heating otherwise.
+These include but are not exclusive to schemes that promote biomass schemes is less energy, ground and air source heat pumps, hydro power, solar thermal and solar positive with photovoltaic. regards to climate change and REMOVE the second paragraph of the policy as follows: resources.
+Development should connect to any existing community/district heating schemes Likewise, the where appropriate or consider installing new combined systems, and should also removal of support consider the viability of biomass heating, combined heat and power, and utilising for achieving surplus heat. higher Building · Regulation AMEND paragraph 3 of Policy BE2: requirements. ' Development must have regard to reflect the Climate Change Act 2008, zero carbon emissions by 2050 and the Environment Act 2021 and subsequent emerging Acts and, where possible, look to reduce carbon emissions and provide resilience to -l':6' 4' - • climate change.
+Therefore, new development must, where possible, make use of sustainable transport, sustainable materials, minimise waste materials, make use of low carbon technologies, renewable energy and energy efficiency measures.
 The use of the higher Building Regulation requirements will be encouraged and supported.
 ADD to paragraph 4 of the policy: Proposals for retrofitting microgeneration technologies in existing developments will be approved, subject to a suitable assessment of the potential impacts to the local area.
 Community led initiatives for renewable and low carbon energy schemes will be approved if in accordance with other policies in the Plan.
 MM43 193 Policy BE3 AMEND the first sentence and Part 1 of Policy BE3: All Development proposals must should be: 1.
 Designed to a high standard and meet the ten characteristics of the National Design Guide and National Model Design Codes.
 Designed to meet the requirements specified in any relevant extant Concept Plan SPD and the Sustainable Design and Construction SPD (2020).
-AMEND Part 3 of Policy BE3:

-Able to evidence that new developments are water efficient, incorporating water efficiency and re-use measures and that the estimated consumption of wholesome water per dwelling is calculated in accordance with the methodology in the water efficiency calculator, not exceeding 100 110 litres/person/day (or any future reduction stated within an updated version of the Building Regulations 2010). (until such time this is superseded by a lower figure under Building Regulations).
+AMEND Part 3 of Policy BE3: Able to evidence that new developments are water efficient, incorporating water efficiency and re-use measures and that the estimated consumption of wholesome water per dwelling is calculated in accordance with the methodology in the water efficiency calculator, not exceeding 100 410 litres/person/day-(or any future) Change to water efficiency standards to reflect Water Cycle Study recommendations.
+Likely to have some positive implications for water.

+reduction stated within an updated version of the Building Regulations 2010). (until such time this is superseded by a lower figure under Building Regulations).